briankoser/kotangent-jekyll/_posts/2016-01-02-programming-punctuation-poem.md

 tags: programming punctuation poetry
 ---

-I’ve been on somewhat of a punctuation kick lately, and it reminded me of a poem I saw once.
+I’ve been on somewhat of a punctuation kick lately, and I remembered a poem:

 <pre>
 < > ! * ' ' #